 To anyone familiar with both games, it is no secret that The Cycle: Frontier borrows heavily from the design of Escape From Tarkov.
-Frontier wears its influences on its sleeve, which allows players to set better expectations for themselves about upcoming changes and features in the game.
+The game wears its influences on its sleeve, which allows players to set better expectations for themselves about upcoming changes and features in the game.
 To that end, let’s take a look and see if The Cycle: Frontier has progress wipes like Escape From Tarkov, and how they affect you.

 If you have never played The Cycle: Frontier or Escape from Tarkov, you may be wondering why this system even exists.
-Seasonal wipes ensure that every few months, all The Cycle: Frontier players find themselves on an even playing field.
-Yager deems this necessary because the game’s PvP design revolves heavily around equipment, giving an overwhelming advantage to players who have been able to accumulate more loot over time.
+Seasonal wipes ensure, that every few months, all The Cycle: Frontier players find themselves on an even playing field.
+Yager deems this necessary because the game’s PvP element revolves heavily around equipment, giving an overwhelming advantage to players who have been able to accumulate more loot over time.
 Wipes may not be the most elegant or satisfying solution — shifting power away from equipment and into player skill comes to mind — but they have proven to work in Escape From Tarkov, and for the moment they are slated to be a part of The Cycle: Frontier as well.